B.A.P (South Korean band): 2016: Carnival, Put 'Em Up, Noir, and Fly High, Bang Yongguk's Hiatus

 In February, they released their fifth extended play, Carnival, containing six songs.
 In March, they released their first Japanese studio album, Best.
 Absolute.
 Perfect.
 The album contained thirteen songs.
 Three of them ("New World", "Kingdom", and "Back in Time") were original Japanese songs.
 Between April–July, B.A.P performed on their Live On Earth 2016 tour, including dates in the U.S., Canada, Mexico, Italy, Finland, Germany, Poland, Australia, New Zealand, the U.K., and Russia.

+On July 13, they came back with their fifth Japanese single "Feel So Good".

 In August, they released the fifth single "Put 'Em Up".
 On October 25, 2016, TS Entertainment revealed that Yongguk will not be participating in the promotions for B.A.P's upcoming full-length album, Noir, due to anxiety disorders.

 In November, B.A.P returned with their second studio album, Noir along with the music video for title song "Skydive".
 With Noir, B.A.P reclaimed their title as the K-Pop act with the most No.1 Albums on Billboard's World Album chart.
 Noir included standout track "Confession", a duet by rappers Bang Yongguk and Zelo set to a symphonic chorus that directly addressed their feelings during the lawsuit and subsequent hiatus.

 On November 18, the music video for their 6th Japanese single, Fly High was published on YouTube, while a physical release on December 7 included the song "Fire Flame" and a Japanese version of "With You".